Fitch Affirms Heta's Government-Guaranteed Tier 2 Notes at 'AA+'

 RATING SENSITIVITIES

-which would be reflected in a change of the notes' rating.
-The
+would be reflected in a change in the notes' rating.
+The rating

 Contact: